-1: Students learn and can describe the different roles for comics, graphic novels, sequential art, and graphic medicine in the field of psychology.
+1: Students will learn and be able to describe the different roles for comics, graphic novels, sequential art, and graphic medicine in the field of psychology.

-2: Students apply the lens of health equity and client empowerment to use of comics, graphic novels, sequential art, and graphic medicine in therapy.
+2: Students will apply the lens of health equity and client empowerment to use of comics, graphic novels, sequential art, and graphic medicine in therapy.